 You know what I did on my first day back among allllllllll the people?
 I soaked in the tub and colored my hair for the first time in a year.
+Because I felt like it.
 Preference by L’Oréal, medium golden brown-5G.

 It was SOMETHING I could DO.